velvetkevorkian/preact-ssr/tutorial.md

 Now when you run `npm start`, you should see a `client.js` popping into the `build` folder alongside `server.js`.

-Next, let's tell Express how to serve that file.
+Next, let's tell Express how to serve our client bundle as a static file.

 ```
 app.get('/client.js', (request, response) => {